maxto/ubique/doc/matarrs/ind2sub.md

-### ind2sub
+### ind2sub(size,index)

 Multiple subscripts from linear index

 #### Description

 Multiple subscripts from linear index.
-Returns an array or matrix withthe equivalent row and column of the corresponding index.
+Returns an array or matrix with
+the equivalent row and column of the corresponding index.

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------